Vangelis Moras: International career

 Moras competed for Greece at the 2004 Summer Olympics.

-Following some impressive performances for his club in the Serie A, Moras was called up to play for Greece on 11 February 2009 in a friendly against Denmark, where he made his international debut.
-Greece manager Otto Rehhagel announced the ten men who will make up part of the squad to will take on the Danes in Piraeus, with the remainder of locally based players to be called up as the match approaches.
-It is Moras’ name that stands out, the former AEK Athens man clearly having impressed Rehhagel in the Serie A this season.
+Following performances for his club in the Serie A, Moras was called up to play for Greece on 11 February 2009 in a friendly against Denmark, where he made his international debut.
+Greece manager Otto Rehhagel announced the ten men to make up part of the squad to take on the Danes in Piraeus, with the remainder of locally based players to be called up as the match approaches.

-The 27-year-old has established himself in manager Siniša Mihajlović's first-team, making 18 appearances and even having managed to score a goal during his side's 2–1 away loss against Inter Milan.
-Quoted by the Hellenic Football Federation (EPO) official website, the Bologna centre-back expressed a desire to seize the rare opportunity; if he plays against Denmark it will be his first ever appearance for the national team.
+He established himself in manager Siniša Mihajlović's first-team, making 18 appearances and scored a goal during his side's 2–1 away loss against Inter Milan.
+Quoted by the Hellenic Football Federation (EPO) official website, the Bologna centre-back expressed a desire to seize the rare opportunity; if he played against Denmark it would have been his first ever appearance for the national team.
 "My call-up to the national team is something that I wanted after all the efforts of my career, something that they have vindicated.
 I am grateful to the people who have shown faith in me.
 On my part, I am prepared to do everything to please my manager and to maintain my position in the national team for a long time."
 Moras said.

-Moras exceptional season year with Hellas Verona was his passport not only to be called by Santos to the 30 man provisional World Cup squad, but also to the final 23-man squad for 2014 FIFA World Cup.
+He was called by Santos to the 30 man provisional World Cup squad and to the final 23-man squad for 2014 FIFA World Cup.

 Managerial career

 On 12 July 2021, Gamma Ethniki (third tier) Greek club P.O.
 Elassona announced the signing of Moras as their manager for the 2021–22 Gamma Ethniki season.
-He successfully managed the team to their second Larissa FCA Cup win, after beating Iraklis Larissa in the final.
+He managed the team to their second Larissa FCA Cup win, after beating Iraklis Larissa in the final.

 On 5 July 2022, it was announced that Moras returned to Apollon Larissa as manager.
 He resigned on 10 December 2022, citing disorganization within the club structure.

 On 4 February 2023, Moras joined Ethnikos Neo Keramidi in the Gamma Ethniki.